270 Roma Street

-Facsimile: (07) 3837 5640
+Fax: (07) 3837 5640

 Above is a link to an invitation to people who have recently been diagnosed with HIV to participate in a national study.
 The study aims to collect information about HIV knowledge and HIV risk behavious before and after HIV diagnosis which will provide valuable information for health promotion and HIV prevention programs and policies.
 All information provided by participants is confidential and is kept secure by the Kirby institute at the University of NSW.
 Study reports produced by the Kirby Institute present information in a de-identified form to protect the confidentiality of study participants.
 Queensland Health is a funding partner of the study.